 FEDERAL WORK STUDY - Work-study jobs are available at the College.
 While most positions are on campus, some jobs may be available in local community service agencies.
-Students can work part-time at the current minimum wage while enrolled in school.
+Students can work part-time while enrolled in school.
 If awarded FWS, students are interviewed for employment.
-The number of hours a student works per week depends upon: (1) the financial need, (2) the student's schedule, and (3) the job requirements.
-To apply, the student must complete the Free Application for Federal Student Aid.
+The number of hours a student works per week depends upon: (1) financial need, (2) class schedule, and (3) job requirements.
+To apply, the student must complete the FAFSA.